MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 Operations use the stack for input and output.
 Their arguments are themselves expressions, although operations do not take operations as arguments.

-Expressions evaluate to plain 256-bit words.
-They're encoded as To understand how these relate to complex structures like Pairs and Lists,
+Expressions evaluate to plain 256-bit words: Integers are 256-bits, Symbols are up to 32 8-bit ASCII characters(which totals 256 bits), and everything else is a 256-bit pointer to a dynamically-allocated object.

 ### Memory allocation

-Allocate memory by increasing the `allocator` register.
+Memory is allocated by increasing the `allocator` register.
 If the value in `allocator` is `n`, then increasing `allocator` by 32 reserves the memory addresses `[n, n+32)`.
-Free Memory by decreasing the allocator: You cannot free memory without also freeing all memory allocated after it.
+Memory is freed by decreasing the allocator: You cannot free an address without also freeing all address allocated after it.

 Pyramid does not use a garbage collector.
 Complex garbage collectors can have unpredictable gas usage, and there are no long-lived EVM executions.
 In the future, the Pyramid compiler may optimize memory by freeing dead variables or placing variables on the stack.

 Pyramid values are either __Tagged__ or __Untagged__(alternatively, __Boxed__ or __Unboxed__).
 Untagged values are single 256-bit words that either point to tagged values or temporarily live on the stack.
 Tagged values are stored in allocated memory.

-There are 7 Primitive Types of tagged values:
+There are 7 __Primitive Types__ of tagged values:

 | Tag | Name                | Size | Description |
 | --- | ---                 | ---  | ---         |